jleexxx/github.io/index.md

 he is probably the most dangerous of the fugitive replicants.

 ## Specialities

-* highly intelligent
+- highly intelligent
-* fast
+- fast
-* skilled at combat
+- skilled at combat
-* learning how to deal with emotions
+- learning how to deal with emotions

+> I've seen things you people wouldn't believe.
+> Attack ships on fire off the shoulder of Orion.
+> I watched C-beams glitter in the dark near the Tannhauser Gate.
+> All those moments will be lost in time, like tears in rain.
+Time to die.